 F. M. Alexander does not specifically address aging, but does reproduce a doctor’s letter as a case history of ‘old age’ (‘Mr A.’ who died age 81) in UCL.

-‘Teaching AT to the elderly’ by Charlie Loram reports on a workshop on using the Technique for positive ageing with Gunda Fielden and Sarah-Linda Mugan.
+- ‘Teaching AT to the elderly’ by Charlie Loram reports on a workshop on using the Technique for positive aging with Gunda Fielden and Sarah-Linda Mugan.

 Autobiographical case histories: Pupils

 - ‘Forward and up at fifty’ relates Carla Atkinson’s experiences of starting having lessons with F. M. Alexander at fifty.
 She had had polio as a child and consequently difficulty with walking for many years prior.

 - ‘Forward and up at seventy-five’ by Roey Burden is also case history of a woman, whom having suffered from polio as a child and undergone surgery to improve, started the Alexander Technique late in life.

 - ‘The experience of an “Older Person”’ by Dorothy Walker relates the benefits she experienced starting lessons at over 70 years of age.